harisdev768/About-Me/README.md

-# Hi, I’m @harisdev768 👋
+# Hello World, 👋

 I am a WordPress Developer with a keen interest in Data Science and Artificial Intelligence.
 My work primarily revolves around building custom WordPress themes, plugins, and optimizing web performance.
 I also enjoy exploring how AI and Data Science can solve real-world problems.

-## Skills and Interests:
-- WordPress Development (Themes, Plugins, WooCommerce)
-- HTML, CSS, JavaScript, PHP , MySQL
-- C++
-- Python
-- Webflow
-- Wix Custom Automations
-- Data Science
-- Artificial Intelligence

-Feel free to explore my repositories and projects.
-Let's connect and collaborate!
+Technologies:
+Javascript, C & C++, Python, PHP, jQuery

+Also interested in:
+Machine Learning, Web Scraping , Wordpress, Webflow

+Want to collaborate, learn, or just chat?
+Feel free to reach out to me.

+Cheers,
+Haris Rehman